ibagroup-eu/Visual-Flow-deploy/INSTALL.md

       # - another-superuser-nickname
     ```

-5. *(Optional)* If you want, you can install kube-metrics then update values-gcp.yaml file according to the example below.
+4. If you have installed kube-metrics then update values.yaml file according to the example below.

-    1. Check if the kube-metrics installed using the following command:
+    1. Check that the kube-metrics installed using the following command:

         ```bash
         kubectl top pods